har-2010/AI_ACT_CO-ISSC/README.md

 # Project Structure

-This project includes the three files:
+This project includes the five files:

  1. AI ACT Core ontology.
  2. The AI ACT terminology including 900 terms that have been extracted, filtered, and manually classified according to AI Act core concepts.